150 B.C. places: Kootenays & southern Rockies

 26. Iceline trail, Yoho (to Takakkaw falls), near Field

 One hiking site calls the Iceline trail "possibly one of the most spectacular hikes in the Rockies", and that's high praise given the competition.
 Moderate in grade, but featuring one of Canada's highest waterfalls among its many highlights, this five-hour, 13-kilometre hike is part of what makes Yoho National Park so special.
+Get details and info about four other great Kootenay hikes.

 27. Baker Street, Nelson